Great Depression: Expectations hypothesis

-Since economic mainstream turned to the new neoclassical synthesis, expectations are a central element of macroeconomic models.
-According to Peter Temin, Barry Wigmore, Gauti B. Eggertsson and Christina Romer, the key to recovery and to ending the Great Depression was brought about by a successful management of public expectations.
-The thesis is based on the observation that after years of deflation and a very severe recession important economic indicators turned positive in March 1933 when Franklin D. Roosevelt took office.
+Since the economic mainstream turned to the new neoclassical synthesis, expectations have been a central element of macroeconomic models.
+According to Peter Temin, Barry Wigmore, Gauti B. Eggertsson, and Christina Romer, the key to recovery and to ending the Great Depression was brought about by a successful management of public expectations.
+The thesis is based on the observation that after years of deflation and a very severe recession, important economic indicators turned positive in March 1933 when Franklin D. Roosevelt took office.
 Consumer prices turned from deflation to a mild inflation, industrial production bottomed out in March 1933, and investment doubled in 1933 with a turnaround in March 1933.
 There were no monetary forces to explain that turnaround.
-Money supply was still falling and short-term interest rates remained close to zero.
+Money supply was still falling, and short-term interest rates remained close to zero.
 Before March 1933, people expected further deflation and a recession so that even interest rates at zero did not stimulate investment.
 But when Roosevelt announced major regime changes, people began to expect inflation and an economic expansion.
 With these positive expectations, interest rates at zero began to stimulate investment just as they were expected to do.
 Roosevelt's fiscal and monetary policy regime change helped make his policy objectives credible.
 The expectation of higher future income and higher future inflation stimulated demand and investment.
-The analysis suggests that the elimination of the policy dogmas of the gold standard, a balanced budget in times of crisis and small government led endogenously to a large shift in expectation that accounts for about 70–80% of the recovery of output and prices from 1933 to 1937.
+The analysis suggests that the elimination of the policy dogmas of the gold standard, a balanced budget in times of crisis, and small government led endogenously to a large shift in expectation that accounts for about 70–80% of the recovery of output and prices from 1933 to 1937.
 If the regime change had not happened and the Hoover policy had continued, the economy would have continued its free fall in 1933, and output would have been 30% lower in 1937 than in 1933.

-The recession of 1937–1938, which slowed down economic recovery from the Great Depression, is explained by fears of the population that the moderate tightening of the monetary and fiscal policy in 1937 were first steps to a restoration of the pre-1933 policy regime.
+The recession of 1937–1938, which slowed down economic recovery from the Great Depression, is explained by fears of the population that the moderate tightening of the monetary and fiscal policy in 1937 was the first step to a restoration of the pre-1933 policy regime.